Open Adoption in Cincinnati

 You will be the one who needs to decide which kind of adoption is the right one for you and your child at the end of the day.
 Your Lifetime Adoption coordinator can go over each of these adoption options with you.
 She will make sure you have all the information you need to decide which adoption path is best for you and your baby.

-Do you dream of bringing a child to Cincinnati Zoo & Botanical Garden or wandering with your child through the Cincinnati Nature Center?
-Is adoption an option you are considering as a way to grow your family?
-If so, you probably would like to know how to get the process started.
-At Lifetime Adoption, the adoption professionals are here to guide you through this special time.
+If so, Lifetime Adoption coordinators are here to guide you through the adoption process.
 Your adoption coordinator will answer all of your questions and provide all the information you need.
 You will learn all about open domestic adoption and what to expect during your adoption journey.

 Our experienced Lifetime Adoption coordinators are experts at matching birth mothers and adoptive families.
-If you are in the Cincinnati area and are considering adopting a newborn baby or child up to the age of six, contact Lifetime at 727-493-0933 or fill out our free online adoption application for more information.
+If you are considering adopting a newborn baby or child up to the age of six in the Cincinnati area, contact us at 727-493-0933 or fill out our free online adoption application for more information.

 Begin the Adoption Process

-The adoption process can seem complex but don’t worry.
-You will not have to navigate this on your own.
-First, fill out our online application.
-To apply is free and does not obligate you in any way.
+The adoption process can seem complex but you won’t have to navigate it on your own.
+First, fill out our free application so we can learn about your adoption preferences and eligibilty.

-A Lifetime Adoption coordinator will contact you once your application is reviewed and you are pre-approved.
+A Lifetime Adoption coordinator will contact you once your application is reviewed and pre-approved.
 She will explain our adoption program and answer all your questions.
-Every step will be explained, and your coordinator will be there to guide you through the adoption process.
+Every step will be explained, and your coordinator will be there to guide you through the entire adoption process.

 Adoption Attorneys in Cincinnati